OPM/ResInsight/Documentation/UsersGuide/GettingStarted.md

 *TIP:* A new project tree and property editor can be added from **Windows->New Project and Property View**.

+In the main area of the application, several 3D views can be open at the same time.
+One of them will be active and the active view can be either maximized to use the whole main area, or normalized so that you can see all the open 3D views.

-Multiple 3D views can be open at the same time, and to see views next to each other select the **Restore down** icon in the application show here for Windows :
+*TIP:* To see views next to each other select the **Restore down** icon in the application show here for Windows :

 ![Restore Down](images/RestoreDown.PNG)